0 Part Course |

 • Operational requirements

-• Key differences between loan agreements and receivables purchase agreements;
+• Key differences between loan agreements and receivables purchase agreements

 • examine the use of ‘middle ground’ drafting (e.g. reasonable endeavours), when it may be appropriate to use it and how it affects risk allocation between the parties;

-• examine the growing role of document automation technology in finance agreements, its pros and cons and what you must never assume when using it.
+• Examine the growing role of document automation technology in finance agreements, its pros and cons and what you must never assume when using it.

-Receivables financing is a key finance product and it is increasingly used today as a method of raising finance for all sizes of business.
-Therefore, any finance lawyer who wants to be able to advise effectively needs a strong understanding of this product set, how receivables finance agreements work and the key negotiation points.
+Receivables financing is a key financial product.
+It is increasingly used today as a method of raising finance for all sizes of business.

-With increased pressure on lawyers to provide greater value for money to their clients and time pressures on supervision, understanding how to draft, analyse and negotiate receivables finance agreements effectively is an essential part of every banking & finance lawyer’s toolkit.
+Any finance lawyer who wants to be able to advise effectively needs a strong understanding of this product set, how receivables finance agreements work and the key negotiation points.
+With increased pressure on lawyers to provide greater value for money to their clients and time pressures on supervision, understanding how to draft, analyse and negotiate receivables finance agreements is an essential part of every banking & finance lawyer’s toolkit.

 Furthermore, the ability to translate the commercial intention of the parties into the drafting of a receivables finance agreement quickly and concisely and to advise on potential areas of risk is absolutely key to protecting a financier’s or obligor’s position.

-This receivables finance agreements course will provide the essential foundations that you need to approach drafting and negotiating receivables finance agreements with confidence.
+Redcliffe Training's Drafting Effectively - Receivables Finance Agreements will provide the essential foundations that you need to approach drafting and negotiating receivables finance agreements with confidence.

 REQUEST CALL BACK